mpvnet-player/mpv.net/README.md

 - on the start screen the mpv.net icon is shown instead of the mpv icon
 - everytime only one file is opened the complete folder is loaded in the playlist
 - the info command (i key) shows the audio format
-- new options osd-font-size, sub-font, sub-font-size, sub-color, sub-border-color, sub-back-color added
+- new options osd-font-size, sub-font, sub-font-size, sub-color, sub-border-color, sub-back-color
-- the config editor no longer shows the command line switches as they are identical to the names
+- the config editor no longer shows the command line switches
+- the github start page was greatly improved

 ### 3.7